Noe-Delcroix/Slime-Battle/README.md

 - Orange : ZQSD to move, F to shooter
 - Purple : Arrow keys to move, 0 numpad key to shoot

 This project runs on JavaScript using the p5.js library.
+Try it online here : https://editor.p5js.org/Noway/full/9rbkTzoig